BitMadcouk/BMKDWebsite/docs/blog/greaseweazle.md

 ![RoboCop Loaded](robocoploaded.png)
 ![Midnight Resistance Loaded](mrloaded.png)
-Ignore the state of my poor old Amiga. it's filthy and needs a good refurb but that will happen at a later date.
-Ahe works and that's the main thing.
+Ignore the state of my poor old Amiga.
+It's filthy and needs a good refurb but that will happen at a later date.
+She works and that's the main thing.

 ## Conclusion